OSC/ood-documentation/source/tutorials/tutorials-project-manager.rst

     ./scripts/compute_volume.sh "$JSON_FILE" "$DIAMETER_PARAM"

 Note how we split our parameters between the two scripts to only pass what each script needs.
-We also add a ``OOD_WORKFLOW_SYNC_KEY`` variable so that we can control when data is overwritten, an essential consideration if you plan to have more than one instance of a workflow run simultaneously.
-You need to submit workflow with **Enable OOD_WORKFLOW_SYNC_KEY** turned on for above example.
-Thus every launcher in workflow run receives *same* random 16-character token through the ``OOD_WORKFLOW_SYNC_KEY`` environment variable.
-The token stays identical across launchers and unique to each run, which helps launchers to share intermediate files in this example.
+We also add a ``OOD_WORKFLOW_SYNC_KEY`` variable so that we can prevent when data from being overwritten, an essential consideration if you plan to have more than one instance of a workflow run simultaneously.
+To use this variable, we have to set **Enable OOD_WORKFLOW_SYNC_KEY** to ON for this workflow, which can be selected when the workflow is created or in the 'Edit' form of an existing workflow.
+When enabled, every launcher in the workflow run receives the *same* random 16-character token through the ``OOD_WORKFLOW_SYNC_KEY`` environment variable.
+The token stays identical across launchers and unique to each run, which in this example allows the launchers read and write data to intermediate files.

 The next step is to create the launchers for these scripts.
 Like above, we can copy the 'Variable Simulation' launcher into two new ones, 'Collect Data' and 'Compute Results'.
 We can then edit the form for each launcher